King Klown Logo

 Offline-first behavior

-• Browse and search the knowledge locally.
+• Browse and search packaged knowledge locally.

-Safe degraded mode (fail-closed integrity)
+Integrity-aware degraded mode

 Offline systems can be dangerous if they silently drift into unverified state.